-5 Of The Best Weekend Trips To Take From Bangalore During Covid
+5 Of The Best Weekend Trips From Bangalore During Covid

-Eight months into the Covid lockdown must have left you feeling claustrophobic.
+Months into the Covid lockdown must have left you feeling claustrophobic.
 You must be desperately looking for a way to break the monotony of city life in Bangalore.
 We can totally relate to that.
 You probably crave just a weekend out of the city limits to get a breath of fresh air.
-Yes, there are quite a lot of weekend getaway locations around Bangalore.
-However, with the Covid pandemic still around, we wouldn’t recommend travel just yet.
-But if you must set out, remember: social distancing.
-With that in mind, take a look at some off-beat locations around Bangalore which could be fairly safe choices at this point.
+You could go on many weekend trips from Bangalore during Covid if the travel regulations allow for it.
+But with the pandemic still around, we wouldn’t recommend travel just yet.
+But if you must set out, remember social distancing.
+With that in mind, take a look at some off-beat locations around Bangalore which could be fairly safe choices.

 Sholay Shooting Hill Top, Ramanagara